-Barnes Hall started life as the dormitory wing of the new Student Union, known then as Keeler Union, which is now Powers Hall.
-Grounbreaking for the new student union occurred on October 31, 1938 when President Warriner turned the first shovel of earth.
-The building was funded through a Public Works Administration Grant, one of the programs of Franklin Delano Roosevelt's New Deal.
+Barnes Hall started life as the addition to the dormitory wing of the student union building, known then as Keeler Union, and which today is named Powers Hall.
+The groundbreaking for the Keeler Union and first dormitories occurred on October 31, 1938, when President Warriner turned the first shovel of earth.
+The building was funded through a Public Works Administration grant, one of the programs of President Franklin Delano Roosevelt's New Deal.
 The architect was C. William Palmer of Detroit.
 The cornerstone was laid in February 1939.

-The dorm wing opened in September of 1939, but the Union section was not ready until November.
-Despite the fact that it was the first and only men's dormitory on campus, its 90 beds remained partially empty that first year.
-It was difficult for the college to convince men who were used to living off campus to move in and conform to the myriad regulations of dorm life.
+The Keeler Union dormitory wing opened in September of 1939, but the Union section was not ready until November.
+When it opened, it was the first men's residence hall on campus.
+Despite being the only men's residence, its 90 beds remained partially empty that first year.
+It was difficult for the college to convince men, who were used to living off campus, to conform to the regulations of on-campus living.
 For those who did move in, room and board was $45 per semester.

-Like Ronan Hall, portions of this building were turned over to Navy V-12 cadets during World War II.
-These cadets, who exceeded the original capacity of the building by housing 125 people, remained from 1942 until the program ended on July 1, 1944.
+Like Ronan Hall, portions of this building were turned over to United States Navy to house V-12 cadets during World War II.
+The building housed 125 Navy cadets, 35 more than the facility was designed to sleep, from 1942 until July 1, 1944.
 During this time, the hall was also used as a rallying point for the Red Cross.
 In November of 1944, the hall was turned over to women residents for the first time.
-They remained until after the end of the war, and the male residents returned in March of 1946.
-As enrollment soared after World War II housing students became a major problem.
+They remained until after the end of the War.
+Men returned to the residence hall in March 1946.
+Soaring campus enrollment after World War II made housing a major problem.
 In 1949, Keeler was at double capacity with 180 residents.

 In 1951, a new residence hall wing was added.
-This was designed by Roger Allen and Associates of Grand Rapids, the architect responsible for many of the buildings on CMU's campus.
-On October 25, 1952, the entire residence hall area was renamed Charles C. Barnes Hall, thus ending that section's connection with Keeler.
+The addition was designed by Roger Allen and Associates of Grand Rapids, the architect responsible for many of the buildings on CMU's campus.
+On October 25, 1952, the entire residence hall area was renamed Charles C. Barnes Hall, thus ending the connection with Keeler.
 A third and final wing was added in 1957, known as the "new section."
-This wing contained rooms with individual bathrooms instead of the community baths in the other sections.
+This wing contained rooms with individual bathrooms instead of the community baths found in the other sections.